Tampa Shopping Mall Slip & Fall Lawyer

 Shopping malls can be fun for shoppers, but they’re very busy.
 Because of all the people and commotion involved, accidents can happen.
 The most common accidents are slips and falls, which can cause a variety of injuries.
 In some cases, the victim may be liable for their own injuries, but there are situations in which a third party, such as the mall owner or store owner could be at fault.

 Determining liability in these situations can be tricky because of all the players involved.
-Contact the Tampa personal injury lawyers at Anderson & Anderson for expert legal help in these situations.
+Contact the Tampa shopping mall slip & fall lawyers at Anderson & Anderson for expert legal help in these situations.

 Slips and Falls in Shopping Malls